xFBIx/ecommerce_django/README.md

    MJ_APIKEY_PRIVATE = 'your_mailjet_private_key'
    ```

-3. Configure Django settings as per your environment (development or production).
+3. Configure Django settings as per your environment (development or bookion).
 4. Set up Django admin groups 'User' and 'Librarian' for user permissions.

 ## Usage